 Thanks for your interest in writing a guest post for PowerToFly!
 Below you'll find an overview of the submission process and our expectations for guest posts.

-Send an email to email@example.com with a 1-2 sentence description of your background & expertise (you can link to previous work if you like).
+Send an email to email@example.com with a 1-2 sentence description of your background & expertise (please link to previous work as well).
+If you have topic ideas in mind, please send them as well.

 Confirm which piece you will be writing, and send a draft of the piece within 2 weeks.